 You work hard to attract customers to your website.
 Like it or not, though, your job’s not done just yet because when visitors land on your site, they want quality information that’s engaging, fast, and mobile-friendly.
 Your goal is to meet them where they’re at so that they eventually convert into customers (and loyal ones at that).
 Landing page optimization best practices play a huge role in this.

-In this article, we’ll show you how to optimize your landing pages so you can improve user experience.
-We’ll also give you some great tips for post-click analysis and provide you with essential landing page optimization best practices so you can monitor and improve your customers’ journey.
+In this article, we’ll show you how to optimize your landing pages so you can improve user experience and create a more seamless buyer’s journey.

 What Is a Landing Page?